MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-settings.md

 # Configure an OpenID Connect provider for Power Pages with Azure AD

-In this article, you'll learn about configuring an OpenID Connect provider for portals with Azure Active Directory (Azure AD) and multitenant Azure AD.
+In this article, you'll learn about configuring an OpenID Connect provider for Power Pages with Azure Active Directory (Azure AD) and multitenant Azure AD.

 > [!NOTE]
-> - Portals isn't limited to only Azure AD, multitenant Azure AD, or Azure AD B2C as the OpenID Connect providers.
+> - Power Pages isn't limited to only Azure AD, multitenant Azure AD, or Azure AD B2C as the OpenID Connect providers.
 You can use any other provider that conforms to the OpenID Connect specification.
-> Changes to the authentication settings [might take a few minutes](/power-apps/maker/portals/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the portal.
-Restart the portal by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.
+> Changes to the authentication settings [might take a few minutes](/power-apps/maker/websites/admin/clear-server-side-cache#caching-changes-for-portals-with-version-926x-or-later) to be reflected on the website.
+Restart the website by using [the admin center](../../admin/admin-overview.md) if you want the changes to be reflected immediately.

 **To configure Azure AD as the OpenID Connect provider by using the Implicit Grant flow**

-1. Select [Add provider](/power-apps/maker/portals/configure/use-simplified-authentication-configuration#add-or-configure-a-provider) for your portal.
+1. Select [Add provider](/power-apps/maker/portals/configure/use-simplified-authentication-configuration#add-or-configure-a-provider) for your website.

 1. For **Login provider**, select **Other**.